For decades, Land Rover SUVs, particularly the Range Rover models, was synonymous with practical and luxury, highly reliable vehicles.

 The most likely cause, though Land Rover never acknowledged this, is a software problem with the stop-start function, as this problem seems to have disappeared entirely after the version 18 update of the car’s software.

 Gas Particulate Filter Failed Regeneration Cycles

-The most common problem on P400e, which is actually caused by user error, is the failure of the gas particulate filter to complete a regeneration cycle, leading to its malfunctioning.
+The most common problem on P400e, which is caused by user error, is the failure of the gas particulate filter to complete a regeneration cycle, leading to its malfunction.

 Just like practically all diesel engines have a diesel particulate filter, newer European cars come with an equivalent system for decreasing emissions.

 It has the same function and works in the same way.
 But many owners of PHEVs, such as P400e, are unaware of this fact.

 Both DPF and GPF should occur around every 300 miles.
 But, if the P400e is driven mostly in electric mode, it will fail.

 There needs to be sufficient heat in the exhaust system for regeneration to occur, which can only come from combustion.